Harnett County Library System

 The Harnett County Library System is based in Lillington, Harnett County, North Carolina, in the United States.
-It has branches at Angier, Coats, Dunn, Erwin, Anderson Creek Primary School, and the Boone Trail Community Center and Library.
+It has branches in Angier, Benhaven, Coats, Dunn, Erwin, Anderson Creek Primary School, and the Boone Trail Community Center and Library.
 The population served is 128,140.
 The main library building in Lillington has 14,395 square feet and employs 14.5 full-time-equivalent staff.